tonypags/resume/FAQ.md

 ---
 ### What is my biggest weakness?
-I tend to hold myself to a high standard, which can cause frustration because colleagues might find that level of satisfaction more quickly.
+I tend to hold myself to a high standard, which can cause frustration because colleagues might find their level of satisfaction more quickly.
 What I found is that with some self-awareness and good communication, I can smooth that over, and it never really ends up being a problem.
 One method that works well is to ask questions instead of giving critiques.

 ---
-### Am I willing to relocate for the right opportunity?
-Yes.

----
 ### What about remote work versus RTO?
-I enjoy the flexibility of remote work.
-Though ideally I would be in the office 50% of the time, a lot of my work requires deep focus and distractions are productivity killers.
-I've worked remotely full-time for more than 2 years but I would prefer to not be.
+I enjoy the flexibility of remote work, though ideally I would be in the office 50% of the time.
+A lot of my recent work requires deep focus and unplanned distractions are productivity killers.
+I've worked remotely full-time for more than 3 years but I would prefer to not be.
 To me, the deal breaker is being forced to work in an office but every meeting is still hosted on Zoom.
 It's all about context, and also the nature of the work.
+If I had a role less focused on coding I would want to be in the office most of the time.

+---
+### Am I willing to relocate for the right opportunity?
+No, but I'm open to and have a lot of experience working 100% remotely and maintaining my own motivation and productivity.

 ---
 <!-- note here -->